joinpursuit/ios-types-variables-logic-operations-lab-2/README.md

 ***

+## Question 5

-## 5. Given an int, determine and print whether it is even or odd.
+Given an int, determine and print whether it is even or odd.

 ```swift
 var number = 5